Doubts about testing remain in spite of Trump's assurances - KVIA

 Konyndyk said: “Over the past month, we’ve doubled or if you want to be really generous tripled the testing capacity in this country.
 We need to take where we are now and expand it tenfold.”

-Trump and administration medical experts outlined the plan on a call with governors Monday afternoon, before unveiling them publicly in a Rose Garden press conference.
+Trump and administration medical experts outlined the plan on a call with governors Monday.

-The White House announcements came as Trump sought to regain his footing after weeks of criticism and detours created in part by his press briefings.
+Trump has sought to regain his footing after weeks of criticism and detours created in part by his press briefings.

 Days after he set off a firestorm by publicly musing that scientists should explore the injection of toxic disinfectants as a potential virus cure, Trump said he found little use for his daily task force briefings, where he has time and again clashed with medical experts and reporters.
 Trump’s aides had been trying to move the president onto more familiar and, they hope, safer, ground: talking up the economy in more tightly controlled settings.